HubertWojcik10/mlops_project/reports/README.md

 > **A requirement to the project is that you include a third-party package not covered in the course.
 What framework**
 > **did you choose to work with and did it help you complete the project?**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We used the third-party framework ... in our project.
-We used functionality ... and functionality ... from the*
-> *package to do ... and ... in our project*.
->
 > Answer:

 We used the third-party framework Black in our project.
-Black is an automatic code formatter that ensures a consisten code style by reformatting Python code according to the PEP 8 standards.
+Black is an automatic code formatter that ensures a consistent code style by reformatting Python code according to the PEP 8 standards.
 We used the functionlity of Black's pre-commit hook to integrate it into our continuous integration workflow.
 This allowed us to automatically check the formatting of our code with each commit made, ensuring that all code maintains the same style without any manual intervention.
 The pre-commit integration helped us maintain clean and readable code throughout the project, improving both collaboration and code quality.

 ## Coding environment